wrahool007/af2.0/README.md

 ## Overview

-**Algorithmic Fairness 2.0** is an MSc thesis project in Information Design & Data Visualization at Northeastern University Vancouver (2026).
+**Algorithmic Fairness 2.0** is an MSc course project in Information Design & Data Visualization at Northeastern University Vancouver (2026).
 It addresses a fundamental problem in digital life: YouTube's recommendation algorithm optimizes entirely for watch time rather than user wellbeing, silently trapping users in self-reinforcing echo chambers.

 This project intervenes through a **12-day structured diary study** with four occupation-based personas, measuring whether structured self-reflection alone — without any technical tools, browser extensions, or platform setting changes — can produce measurable, lasting algorithmic empowerment.